bahmutov/cypress-workshop-basics/intro/PITCHME.md

 [bahmutov/cypress-workshop-basics](https://github.com/bahmutov/cypress-workshop-basics)

++++

-🎉 If you can fill all "cypress/integration/.../spec.js" tests, you know Cypress. <!-- .element: class="fragment" -->
+🎉 If you can make all "cypress/integration/.../spec.js" tests work, you know Cypress.

+Tip: there are about 80 tests to fill with code, see them with "npm run names" command <!-- .element: class="fragment" -->

 ---